Glenda Page (MSc, UKCP Reg, MBACP Accred) Psychotherapy, Counselling & Clinical Supervision in Guildford near Woking and Weybridge

 5. How many therapy sessions do I need?

-Why does any professional charge for their services?
-Therapists are not the client's friend.
-They have studied long and hard, having paid a significant amount to be trained, to have clinical supervision, and to have personal therapy throughout their training as well as offering 4-5 years of free therapy in placements as part of that training.
+A psychotherapist is not the client's friend.
+We have studied long and hard, having paid a significant amount to be trained, to have clinical supervision, to have personal therapy throughout their training as well as offering 4-5 years of free therapy in placements as part of that training.
 Once qualified, some psychotherapists work within the NHS or offer short term therapy through various IAPT services or private health care providers, like BUPA.
 Others, like me, offer open ended psychotherapy in a private practice, which is a business with considerable expenses to maintain, including ongoing personal clinical supervision, annual CPD training and, for some (including me), continued personal therapy.

 Do you have a question you'd like asked & answered on this page?